CrumrineCoder/RaptureFashion/README.md

 ## Acknowledgments

 * Bioshock for the aesthetic and idea of Rapture.
-* Most items come from Unique Vintage
+* Most items and pictures come from Unique Vintage and Vintage Dancer